MSRConnections/Azure-training-course/Content/Storage/StorageHOL (Azure CLI).md

     _Viewing storage containers_

 1. The storage account currently has no containers.
 Before you create a blob, you must create a container to store it in.
-You can create containers in the Azure Preview Portal, but you can't create blobs.
+You can create containers in the Azure Portal, but you can't create blobs.
 In this lab, you will create containers and blobs with the Azure Cross-Platform Command-Line Interface.

     ![The empty storage account](images/no-containers.png)